Satyanarayan Singh (Uttar Pradesh politician): Early life and education

 Satyanarayan Singh was born in Khajurahvan, Jaunpur district in UP.
 His father was Aditya Narayan Singh.

 Singh received his early education in Deoband (UP) but soon quit his education to become a full-time politician.

 Political life

 Singh was associated with the Hindustan Socialist Republican Army and the Revolutionary Socialist Party.
-Both pre- and post-Indian Independence, owing to his political activities and affiliation, he was imprisoned on various occasions.
+Both pre and post-Indian Independence, owing to his political activities and affiliation, he was imprisoned on various occasions.
 He also had to remain underground for a considerable time.

 Singh was elected to the Lok Sabha in the 1967 general election.
-He received 105,784 votes (37.55% of the votes in the Varanasi constituency).
+He received 105,784 votes (37.55% of the votes) in the Varanasi constituency.

-Singh died from COVID-19 in 2020.
+Singh died from COVID-19 on 15 June 2020, during the COVID-19 pandemic in India.